- Comprehensive Routine Eye Exams

 Do you accept my insurance and what is the cost of an exam?

 The office does not contract with any insurances and instead has transparent and straight forward pricing.
-A comprehensive eye exam with an assessment of the ocular health and a refractive test for glasses is $149.
-The comprehensive eye exam with glasses and an assessment of contact lenses costs $189.
+A comprehensive eye exam with an assessment of the ocular health and a refractive test for a eyeglass prescription is $159.
+The comprehensive eye exam and an assessment of contact lenses cost is $199.
 Any medical exam or ER visit for eye conditions is $199.
 There are no additional taxes, fees, or hidden charges.
 Payment is due at time of service and acceptable forms of payment include cash, credit card, and personal checks with valid ID.

 What ages do you see for eye exams and how often should I get my eyes checked?

 The office can accommodate vision exams for almost every age.
 Children can be seen if they know their alphabet enough to read the eye chart, usually around age 5 or 6.
 There is no upper age limit on examinations and Dr. Sacksteder has examined patients well into their 100’s.
 Eye exams are usually indicated annually to assess eye health and most people have some change in their spectacle or contact lens prescription from year to year.